amiraminitamu/Summer-School-Buffalo/README.md

 =\mathbf{E}_{n+1/2}-i\mathbf{D}_{n+1/2}.
 ```

-These are **Kohn–Sham orbital time-derivative couplings**.
-No TDDFT excited-state calculation is performed.
+I should note that these are **Kohn–Sham orbital time-derivative couplings**.

 ### 5. Coherent propagation